THANKSGIVING REJOINDERS FOR THE SPANISH CLASS

-According to the Merriam-Webster dictionary, a rejoinder is something spoken, written, or done in return.
-An answer that implies the satisfying of a question, demand, call, or need.
+As per the Merriam-Webster dictionary, a rejoinder refers to something spoken, written, or done in response—a reply that implies addressing a question, demand, call, or need.

-I have divided the following ways to say “Gracias” in three categories: formal, informal and religious.
-In this post I will publish those I recopilated by surveying my friends in my Facebook.
-Then I will include a couple of websites where you can find more ways to say “Gracias”.
+I’ve categorized the following expressions of gratitude into three groups: formal, informal, and religious.
+In this post, I’ll share those I gathered by surveying my friends on Facebook.
+Additionally, I’ll provide links to a couple of websites where you can discover more diverse ways to say “Gracias.”

 FormalInformalReligious